Casius quadrangle: Concentric crater fill

 Concentric crater fill is when the floor of a crater is mostly covered with a large number of parallel ridges.
 They are thought to result from a glacial type of movement.
 Sometimes boulders are found on concentric crater fill; it is believed they fell off crater wall, and then were transported away from the wall with the movement of the glacier.
 Erratics on Earth were carried by similar means.
 Based on accurate topography measures of height at different points in these craters and calculations of how deep the craters should be based on their diameters, it is thought that the craters are 80% filled with mostly ice.
 That is, they hold hundreds of meters of material that probably consists of ice with a few tens of meters of surface debris.
 The ice accumulated in the crater from snowfall in previous climates.

 High resolution pictures taken with HiRISE reveal that some of the surfaces of concentric crater fill are covered with strange patterns called closed-cell and open-cell brain terrain.
 The terrain resembles a human brain.
 It is believed to be caused by cracks in the surface accumulating dust and other debris, together with ice sublimating from some of the surfaces.

 Glaciers

 Old glaciers are found in many places on Mars.
 Some are associated with gullies.

+Analysis of SHARAD data led researchers to conclude that glaciers are over 80% pure ice.
+The paper authors examined five different sites from around the planet and all showed high levels of pure water ice.

+Because of the high purity of the ice content that was found, the authors argued that the formation of glaciers happened by atmospheric precipitation or direct condensation.
+After glaciers were formed there was a time when enhanced sublimation formed a lag layer or promoted the accumulation of dry debris atop the water ice glacier.
+Those dry debris would then insulate the underlying ice from going away.

 Nilosyrtis

 Nilosyrtis runs from about 280 to 304 degrees west longitude, so like several other features, it sits in more than one quadrangle.
-Part of Nilosyrtis is in the Ismenius Lacus quadrangle, the rest is in Casius quadrangle.
+Part of Nilosyrtis is in the Ismenius Lacus quadrangle; the rest is in Casius quadrangle.